ClementMaliet/playground-metrics/docs/source/api_doc/playground_metrics.map_metric.rst

 algorithms provided, please see :ref:`match`.

-By default, :class:`~playground_metrics.map_metric.MeanAveragePrecisionMetric` expects either `bounding boxes` or `polygons` but this may be overridden by providing a `user-instantiated` :class:`~playground_metrics.match_detections.MatchEngineBase` subclasses (If no :class:`~playground_metrics.match_detections.MatchEngineBase` is provided, a default :class:`~playground_metrics.match_detections.MatchEngineIoU` is created upon instantiation).
+By default, :class:`~playground_metrics.map_metric.MeanAveragePrecisionMetric` expects either `bounding boxes` or `polygons` but this may be overridden by providing a `user-instantiated` :class:`~playground_metrics.match_detections.MatchEngine` subclasses (If no :class:`~playground_metrics.match_detections.MatchEngine` is provided, a default :class:`~playground_metrics.match_detections.MatchEngineIoU` is created upon instantiation).
-More information on other possible :class:`~playground_metrics.match_detections.MatchEngineBase`, please see :doc:`playground_metrics.match_detections`.
+More information on other possible :class:`~playground_metrics.match_detections.MatchEngine`, please see :doc:`playground_metrics.match_detections`.

 .. note::